 The burning of Judas on Holy Saturday at

-This means that the banks will be closed from 2:30 pm on Thursday, the 13th of April until 8.00 am Tuesday the 18th of May.
-However, most travel agents with money changing facilities will remain open over the holiday, and of course, ATM machines will be working.
+This means that the banks will be closed from 2:30 pm on Thursday, the 25th of April until 8.00 am Tuesday the 30th of April.

 Most shops will be closed on Easter Saturday after 3:00pm, Easter Sunday and Easter Monday.
 Throughout the week shops will be open 9:00am - 2:00pm and in the evening from 6:00pm - 9:00pm.
 Tourist shop hours will remain open in any case.
 Some tavernas close on the Good Friday, some on Saturday & some on Sunday.
 So really it is a "see what is open" - or ask in the taverna what they are planning on doing over Easter holiday.
 There isn't a rule that everyone follows, so it is difficult to know what is open or not.